Enter the bore diameter, stroke length, and number of cylinders into the calculator to determine the engine displacement.

 Variables:

 To calculate the engine displacement, first square the bore diameter.
 Then multiply this result by the stroke length.
 Multiply this result by the number of cylinders.
-Finally, divide this result by 4 and multiply by pi (approximately 3.14159).
+Finally, multiply by π/4 to get total swept volume in mm³, then divide by 1000 to convert to cubic centimeters (cc), since 1 cc = 1000 mm³.

 What is a Bore X Stroke?

 Bore X Stroke refers to the diameter of the cylinder in an engine (bore) and the distance the piston travels within the cylinder (stroke).
-These two measurements determine the engine’s total displacement, or the total volume of air/fuel mixture an engine can draw in during one complete engine cycle.
+These two measurements determine the engine’s total displacement, or the total swept volume of the cylinders (and thus the theoretical maximum air/fuel charge volume) during one complete engine cycle.
 In general, a larger bore and stroke equates to a larger displacement, which can produce more power.
 However, the ratio between the bore and stroke also affects the engine’s efficiency and power characteristics.

 How to Calculate Bore X Stroke?